-- Instructional Specialist at all sites - Counseling services - Professional development focusing on differentiated instructional strategies for at-risk students.
-The professional development working with English Learners, Socio-economically Disadvantaged students, and Foster and Homeless Youths are designated district-wide.
+- Instructional Specialist at all sites (Full-time and part-time FTEs) - Counseling services - Professional development focusing on differentiated instructional strategies for at-risk students.
+The professional development working with English Learners, socioeconomically disadvantaged students, and Foster and Homeless Youths is designated district-wide.
 All teachers will receive training on strategies and differentiated instruction for ELs, SED, and Homeless/Foster Youth students.
-CSD believes that these strategies are effective teaching strategies that will benefit all students. - Purchase instructional supplemental materials, including instructional technology and resources for blended learning - Reading and math intervention programs & services implementation and - Extended learning time beyond the school day and school year, including additional instructional support and enrichment learning opportunities
+CSD believes these strategies are effective teaching strategies that will benefit all students. - Purchase instructional supplemental materials, including instructional technology and resources for blended learning - Reading and math intervention programs & services implementation and - Extended learning time beyond the school day and school year, including additional instructional support and enrichment learning opportunities and summer school when possible.